HenrikPoulsen/Json2Class/README.md

 I like to have static typing since it makes it a lot easier to keep track of what is going on and having classes generated from the same source makes it easier to sync changes between frontend/backend if they use different languages.

+If you make changes to the code I would love it if you submit a pull request so I can take in any improvements or fixes.

 ## Requirements
 View [Getting Started](GettingStarted.md) for requirements and more details into how the tool is used